qili93/qili93.github.io/_posts/2016-11-29-Build-and-Compile-Spark.md

 ### Step 2: Configure Maven and Compile

-Apache Spark document link http://spark.apache.org/docs/latest/building-spark.html
+Refer to [Building Apache Spark](http://spark.apache.org/docs/latest/building-spark.html) for more details.

 (Optional) Export the mvn path within spark source code  if not installed in your environment.